Top Graduate Degrees in Business (2021)

 Master of Science in Technology Management

-A graduate degree in technology management, engineering management, or information technology gives graduates the ability to take on leadership roles in tech-oriented business teams.
+A graduate degree in technology management, engineering management, or information technology allows graduates to take on leadership roles in tech-oriented business teams.

-• Affiliated careers: Computer and information systems managers, engineering managers, cybersecurity managers
+• Affiliated careers: Computer and information systems managers, engineering managers, and cybersecurity managers

 Columbia University School of Professional Studies